ECTS

 Knowledge:

-of suitable computer tools;
+appropriate computer tools;

 1) Disciplinary skills:

-- Knowledge of the major physiological functions
+• Understand the major physiological functions

-- Knowledge of the anatomy and physiology of the central and peripheral nervous systems;
+• Understand the anatomy and physiology of the central and peripheral nervous systems;

-- basic knowledge of endocrinology
+• Understand the basic concepts of endocrinology

-- ability to perform surgical techniques on anesthetized animals
+• Ability to perform surgical techniques on anesthetized animals;

 2) Cross-disciplinary skills:

-- Knowledge:
+• Knowledge:

 Organization